eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### RuntimeFacade

 The RuntimeFacade wraps some common actions shared between all runtime connectors, s.t. they don't need to be implemented multiple times.
-The RuntimeFacade is responsible for creating, resuming and replacing a WorkloadObject including the start of the workload control task.
+The RuntimeFacade is responsible for creating, resuming and replacing a WorkloadObject including the start of the WorkloadControlLoop.
 Furthermore, The RuntimeFacade is responsible for providing functionality for deleting workloads that do not have an internal WorkloadObject (found unneeded workloads started in a previous execution of the Ankaios agent).

+### WorkloadControlLoop

+The WorkloadControlLoop is started for each workload with the creation of that workload and is running until its deletion.
+The WorkloadControlLoop receives the workload commands Update, Restart or Delete via the WorkloadCommandChannel and triggers the corresponding operation on the runtime connector.

+### WorkloadCommandChannel

+The WorkloadCommandChannel is a communication channel and responsible for sending and receiving workload commands to the WorkloadControlLoop e.g. Update, Restart or Delete.

 ### WorkloadObject

 A WorkloadObject represents a workload inside the Ankaios agent.
-It holds the control interface and the sender for the communication channel with the workload control task.
-The WorkloadObject is also responsible for managing the workload control task.
+It holds the control interface and the sender of the WorkloadCommandChannel to send workload commands to the WorkloadControlLoop.

 ### ParameterStorage